DaniRizkyZaelani/danirizkyzaelani/README.md

 <div align='center'>
   <h3>
     Hey!
-I'm Dani and I'm a student/front-end developer.
+I'm Dani and I'm a student.
 I like to make some new templates for my future projects in my free time.
   </h3>
   <i>I am currently studying: <b>Web Development📱</b></i>
 </div>